 Now that we've covered the importance of driving non-Amazon traffic to your Amazon store and products, we need to go over how to optimize your Amazon links so that they can be used within other useful apps (namely social media apps).

 Why should you update your Amazon links?
-Well, there is a huge roadblock that will impede the success of your social media ad campaign for Amazon.
+To open in the app, of course.
+However, there is a huge roadblock that will impede the success of your social media ad campaign for Amazon.
 No fault of the Amazon platform itself— it's actually that pesky little walled garden that every social media platform (from Facebook to Instagram, to Tiktok)— uses to keep you from leaving their app.

 What’s the walled garden?
 We've all experienced it as consumers ourselves.
 The walled garden is a phenomenon that refers to an app confining the user within its 'walls,' preventing the link from opening directly to another app.
 In this case, the destination app is Amazon, but the obstacle can apply to any other app.